awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-quick-start-publishing.md

 1. Choose **Publish**\.

-You can now proceed to download the published documentation by exporting the documentation to an external Swagger file\.
+You can now proceed to download the published documentation by exporting the documentation to an external OpenAPI file\.

 ## Download a Documentation Snapshot Associated with a Stage<a name="api-gateway-documenting-api-publishing-export-documentation-version"></a>